Fast-Slow Transformer for Visually Grounding Speech: Experiments

 \so{\so{Given the fact that in addition to Places training set, }MILAN \so{is also} Conceptual Spoken Captions (CSC)~\cite{Ilharco2019LargescaleRL}.\so{ which contains 3.3 million image and spoken caption pairs,} we believe the performance gap can be further increased if FaST-VGS is trained on same amount of data.
 We partially confirm this hypothesis in Tab.~\ref{tab:flickr8k_main}.}

 In Table.~\ref{tab:flickr8k_main}, we \DHedit{present retrieval results on}\so{compare models on} FACC and SpokenCOCO.
 When trained only on FACC\so{(8000 images and 40000 spoken captions)}, FaST-VGS \DHedit{out}performs \DHedit{all previously published models trained on the same dataset, but still underperforms the }\so{worse than} MILAN \DHedit{model pretrained on CSC}.\so{, although still outperforms other models in the table. } To \DHedit{probe whether}\so{see if} this is \DHedit{due to the disparity in training data amounts,}\so{because of the dataset size,} we \DHedit{pretrain a}\so{load the weights of} FaST-VGS \DHedit{model}\so{ trained} on SpokenCOCO and \DHedit{fine-tune}\so{further train} it on FACC. \DHedit{This model significantly outperforms MILAN, despite the fact that the CSC dataset (3.3 million images and captions) is far larger than SpokenCOCO (123k images and 615k spoken captions).}\so{and results show that it outperforms MILAN.
 Note that even in this case the number of training data that FaST-VGS used (about 0.12 million images and 0.65 million spoken captions) is still much smaller than that of MILAN (3.3 million images and captions).} \DHedit{At the bottom of Table~\ref{tab:flickr8k_main} we present retrieval results on SpokenCOCO.
 The MILAN model preceded the SpokenCOCO dataset and hence did not report results on it, but we compare to the ResDAVEnet~\cite{Harwath2019JointlyDV} baseline model.
 We also compare to DIME~\cite{10.1145/3404835.3462829}, a current state-of-the-art model for image-text matching on MSCOCO, which can be considered an oracle upperbound for our model as DIME has access to the ground truth text being spoken.
-FaST-VGS significantly outperforms ResDAVEnet, and performs respectably against DIME in terms of average R@10 score (81.45 vs 86.25).}
+FaST-VGS significantly outperforms ResDAVEnet, and performs respectably against DIME in terms of average R@10 score (82.45 vs 86.25).} To test the performance of DIME on ASR text, we use the code and model weights open sourced by the authors and transcribe the SpokenCOCO test set using the Google ASR API.
+We denote this model as $\text{DIME}_{\text{ASR}}$ in Table.~\ref{tab:flickr8k_main}.
+The gap between FaST-VGS and $\text{DIME}_{\text{ASR}}$ is much smaller than $\text{DIME}$, and our $\text{FaST-VGS}_{\text{CTF}}$ performs equally or better in two of the six metrics compared to $\text{DIME}_{\text{ASR}}$.